This article has links to products and services we love, which we may make commission from.

 Throughout the year there are different kinds of events, but December is known for the beer festival, obviously because this is Portland – the craft beer capital of the USA.

 The Holiday Ale Festival is the trademark of the December holiday, and it is an opportunity for beer lovers to meet like-minded ale fans and have a good time.

-To keep the punters warm, there is a large tent with gas heaters.
+There is a large tent with gas heaters to keep the punters warm.
 Naturally, it is advised to wrap up and mandatory to dress up!
-OK, it’s not essential but we do love a good old fancy dress party.
+OK, it’s not essential, but we do love a good old fancy-dress party.

-At this Christmas beer festival, there are over 50 festive ales to try and Santa might just there tasting along with you.
+At this Christmas beer festival, there are over 50 festive ales to try, and Santa might just be there tasting along with you.
 I hope he leaves Rudolph at home.